sliang11/PU-Shapelets/README.md

 There are two directories in this repository:

-src: the source code of our PU-Shapelets and the baseline methods utilizing the propagating 1NN (P-1NN) framework.
+src: the source code of our PU-Shapelets.

 sample_data: sample datasets and a random seed generator for generating initial positive unlabeled examples.
 The results will also be stored in the dataset directories by default.
 We have included sample test results for each dataset, using the first of the pre-generated seeds.